DJ LeMahieu Player Props: Yankees vs. Rays

-On Saturday, DJ LeMahieu (.314 slugging percentage in past 10 games, with no home runs) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Drew Rasmussen.
-First pitch is at 4:10 PM ET.
+The New York Yankees, including DJ LeMahieu (.343 slugging percentage in past 10 games, including no homers), battle starting pitcher Javy Guerra and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.

-He reached base in all four of his plate appearances (2-for-2) in his last appearance against the Rays.

 DJ LeMahieu Game Info & Props vs. the Rays